xenit-eu/docker-openjdk/README.md

     - `jdk-11-ubuntu`
     - `jdk-11-centos`

 **NOTE**: the Java _update_ (=minor version) is **NOT** maintained.
 For example: the current Ubuntu JDK 8 image is tagged with `jdk-8-ubuntu-18.04` and has the additional tag `jdk-8u275-ubuntu-18.04` to indicate the Java 8 _update_ version.
 Once the next update is published, the image tagged `jdk-8-ubuntu-18.04` will be updated, but `jdk-8u275-ubuntu-18.04` will no longer be supported and will not receive OS or Java security patches.

 Images are used as base images for building Alfresco.
-Supported stack for Alfresco is documented at (replace capital X's with the desired version):
+The supported stack for Alfresco is documented at (replace capital X's with the desired version):

 * https://www.alfresco.com/sites/www.alfresco.com/files//supported_platforms_for_alfresco_enterprise_X.X.x.pdf for Alfresco <5.2
 * https://docs.alfresco.com/X.X/concepts/supported-platforms-ACS.html for Alfresco >=5.2